ejgallego/coq-serapi/README.md

 SerAPI is a new library and communication protocol for the Coq proof assistant.
-It is based on automatic serialization of Ocaml datatypes from/to S-expressions; our goal is to make the life of people interacting with Coq easier, with a particular emphasis in IDE/tool developers, however, we believe that everybody can have some fun playing with it!
+It is based on automatic serialization of Ocaml datatypes from/to S-expressions; we aim to make low-level interaction with Coq easier, putting particular emphasis on IDE/tool developers.
+However, we believe that everybody can have some fun playing with our tool!

 SerAPI provides a standard "Coq toplevel", `sertop`.
 Support for a Javascript and Jupyter kernel is planned.